Vital Statistics - Stillbirth Database

 This methodology type does not apply to this survey.

 Since the registration of stillbirths is a legal requirement in each Canadian province and territory, reporting is virtually complete, with some important exceptions.
 Quebec uses slightly more limited reporting criteria (500 or more grams birth weight, compared with 500 or more grams birth weight or a gestational age of at least 20 weeks used in other provinces).
-Prior to April 1, 2008, New Brunswick did not require the registration of stillbirths meeting the reporting criteria when the fetus is removed during a therapeutic abortion.
-Under-coverage may occur because of late registration.
+New Brunswick does not require the registration of stillbirths meeting the reporting criteria when the fetus is removed during a therapeutic abortion.
+Stillbirth rates may be slightly underestimated in these provinces as a result.
+Under-coverage may also occur because of late registration.
 Some stillbirths are registered by local authorities, but the paperwork is not forwarded to provincial or territorial registrars before a cut-off date.
 These cases for 2000 represent approximately 40 stillbirths, 7 years after the year of stillbirth (accumulated late records), or two percent of the total records.

 Other missing registrations may occur with Canadian women who have a stillbirth outside of Canada.
 Only stillbirths in the United States are regularly reported to Statistics Canada, and of these, Statistics Canada has received only three records over the past decade.